ashi-sharma/Chatbot/readme.md

 **FUTURE WORK:**

-Adding support for more platforms.
+1. Adding support for more platforms.
+2. Using ML and NLP for chatbot.
+3. Improving UI.

 **SKILLS/TECH  USED:**